montaguegabe/world-metta/README.md

+# World Metta Generator

+This is experimental and the resulting meditation generated still is a work in progress.

 # Deep Listening Music SDK

 A mindfulness-focused audio SDK for the **Deep Listening Mindful Makers Hack**.
 This collection of five mini-SDKs provides tools for meditation, emotional engagement with music, and mindful listening experiences.